JonathanPierce/MIPSStudio/README.md

-MIPSStudio
+MIPS Studio
 ==========

-An interactive MIPS interpreter in HTML5/JavaScript
+An interactive MIPS assembly interpreter in HTML5/JavaScript

-Not very complete so far.
-Some progress has been made on parsing.
-For now, play with it using testbed.html.
+Not yet complete; however, you can play with the progress so far on testbed.html.